Thiriss/Inventory-Gun/README.md

 This project develops a cost-effective inventory management system using an Impinj RFID reader.
 By integrating IoT technology, the system automates item tracking and monitoring.
 A web-based interface built with Laravel and MySQL allows users to manage inventory and generate reports efficiently.

 ## Use Cases
 For this project, we are simulating a clothing store equipped with RFID technology that can automate inventory tracking by dividing the store into zones such as "Entrance," "Men’s Clothing," "Women’s Clothing," and "Fitting Room."
 RFID antenna readers placed in each zone track item movement and send real-time data to the cloud, enabling staff to monitor item locations through a web interface.
-To optimize the system, we are conducting studies using Antenna Magus to evaluate antenna patterns and select the design that provides the best performance for the intended zones.
-The chosen antenna design will ensure robust coverage and accurate tracking across all designated areas.These features make it a perfect choice for our inventory tracking system.
+To support real-time inventory tracking, we designed a custom antenna suited for RFID-based zone detection.
+After evaluating various antenna types using Antenna Magus, we selected and modeled a truncated patch antenna in CST Studio.
+The design demonstrated circular polarization, which is essential for maintaining reliable tag detection regardless of orientation.
+It achieved a strong axial ratio (~2.1), good gain, and effective impedance matching.
+These features make it highly suitable for tracking items across all designated areas, ensuring robust coverage, accurate detection, and seamless integration into our inventory management system.